 I laughed and said, “We sure wouldn’t like it if someone did that to us.”

-But ice cream before pool was the plan.
-We had some failed ice cream attempts (long lines or cash only), so the kids settled for gas station ice cream so they could make it back to the pool before it closed.
-I stayed to stand in line for Sea Star Gelato which had the highest star rating.
-I never deny myself good gelato and it was worth the wait.
+But ice cream before the pool was the plan.
+We had some failed ice cream attempts (long lines or cash-only), so the kids settled for gas-station ice cream so they could make it back to the pool before it closed.
+I stayed to stand in line for Sea Star Gelato, which had the highest star rating.
+I never deny myself good gelato, and it was worth the wait.
 Grapefruit ice cream is unexpectedly good.
 I took some to my husband; I’m not a monster.

 The teen boys were still there and beating my daughter at her own “get the pool to ourselves” game.
-They hit me with a huge ball, splashed us, and yelled.
-The adult with them was on his phone paying no attention.
-At 10:00 the pool closed, and we all walked out together.
-My daughter said, “Well at least we stayed strong and didn’t give them the satisfaction of us leaving.
-And if dad’s looks could kill, those boys would be dead buried and buried again.”
+I was sitting in a chair on the side, and they hit me with a huge ball, splashed us, and yelled.
+The adult with them was on his phone, paying no attention.
+At 10:00, the pool closed, and we all walked out together.
+My daughter said, “Well, at least we stayed strong and didn’t give them the satisfaction of us leaving.
+And if dad’s looks could kill, those boys would be dead, buried, and buried again.”

 We all slept well.